haryodollybim419/titans-battleship/README.md

 </p>

  4. Midgame
- <br /> The squares containing the battelship are turned red if you successfully hit any one square containing the battleship.
+ <br /> The squares containing the battelship turn red if you successfully hit any one square containing the battleship.
- <br /> The squares are turned blue if you fail to hit a battleship.
+ <br /> The square turns blue if you fail to hit a battleship.
  <br /> The 'Number of ships' indicate the total number of battleships in the game.
- <br /> The 'Remaning ships' indicate the remaining number of battleships in the game.
+ <br /> The 'Remaining ships' indicate the remaining number of battleships in the game.
  <br /> The 'Number of guesses' keep track of user's turns.
   <p align="left">
 <img width="650" height="400" src="https://user-images.githubusercontent.com/47309090/54719654-cdd1ba00-4b33-11e9-81a8-926d82039aee.png">